 People with SCD should try to avoid any potential triggers for a sickle cell crisis as much a possible.
 For example, try to keep warm in cold weather, try to avoid becoming dehydrated and take precautions if you undergo extreme exercise.

 Blood transfusion is a useful treatment for some situations, such as acute chest syndrome or severe anaemia.
 It can also be used to help prevent or treat certain complications.
 The transfusion helps because it adds normal red blood cells to the blood.
-This corrects anaemia and reduces the effects of sickling.
+This corrects anaemia and reduces the sickle-shaped red blood cells.
 There are potential side-effects from blood transfusions such as iron overload and problems with the immune system.
 Therefore, transfusions are given for a specific need, rather than routinely.

 Treatment of acute chest syndrome